-Our student body consists of over 63,700 students, and most of them hold full-time employment.
-Active students are defined as those who have completed a course in the past twelve months, are currently enrolled or registered for an upcoming course or are on Program Hold.
-We disenroll students who fail to register for and complete at least one course in a calendar year, although they may later reapply for admission and active status.
-Program Hold permits students on extended military deployments to remain active until they return and are able to resume their studies.
+Our student body consists of over 83,700 students, and most of them hold full-time employment.
+Active students are defined as those who have completed a course in the past twelve months or are currently enrolled or registered for an upcoming course.
+We disenroll students who fail to register for and complete at least one course in a calendar year, although they may later reapply for re-admission and active status.
+Students on extended military deployments may apply for a Program Hold, which keeps them active until they return and are able to resume their studies.